crush

 [!WARNING] Productivity may increase when using Crush and you may find yourself nerd sniped when first using the application.
 If the symptoms persist, join the Discord and nerd snipe the rest of us.

-The quickest way to get started is to grab an API key for your preferred provider such as Anthropic, OpenAI, Groq, or OpenRouter and just start Crush.
+The quickest way to get started is to grab an API key for your preferred provider such as Anthropic, OpenAI, Groq, OpenRouter, or Vercel AI Gateway and just start Crush.
 You'll be prompted to enter your API key.

 That said, you can also set environment variables for preferred providers.